Celtic goddess of the sun, endurance, inspiration and forgiveness.

 Rhiannon has no reticence with strangers what-so-ever.
 This dog is elated to meet amicable people and waited all her life for a friendly face.
 She just cant get enough new friends now.

 Rhiannon met her foster mom's 8 yo old niece and as expected, did great with her.
 We believe she would do awesome in a house with kids.
 She hasn't been around younger children but foster mom describes her as very gentle, serene and super sweet.

 Behavior with other dogs:

 Rhi has met her foster brother and does very well with him.
 She wants to play and is easily redirected.
 That said, Rhiannon seems dominant towards other dogs, especially females.
 Since she was most likely used as a breeding-machine, her experience with other dogs might not have always been positive.
 A home with a compatible male is not ruled out, but she will not be placed with another female.

 Hasn't met any cats since being in her foster home.
 She is nonreactive to the horses nearby.
 Foster mom thinks she will be low prey-drive but were not sure until she feels better.

 Such a sweet, loving and compassionate lady.
-Despite all she's been through, all Rhiannon wants is to love and be loved.
-And while some people might be put off by her appearance, we think she is GORGEOUS...
+Despite all she's been through, Rhiannon only wants to love and be loved.
+And while some people might be put off by her appearance and her medical issues, we think she is GORGEOUS...
 And so worth the trouble.
 Please give her a chance?